 Interactive marketing is a one-to-one marketing that focuses on individual customer and prospects.
 This involves marketing initiatives that are triggered by customers’ behaviours and preferences allowing the brand to talk directly to its target audience.

 This is what separates the best from the rest!
-Apple, Google, Tesla.
-How to determine which products or services to develop, redesign or improve and how to manage the process and take it to market and evaluating its success.
+It ultimately converts a concept into action.
+Intertwining an idea and how that fits into the target market.
+Determining which products to develop, redesigns or improvements and take it to market and evaluating its success.

-In order to effectively influence you customers today, marketing must be personable, intelligent, relatable and emphatic.
-This one-on-one marketing tactic can adjusts and responds, in real-time, to the customer’s actions.
-Businesses are able to grown their brand awareness, differentiate from the competition and increase loyalty and personal touch for the customer.
+To effectively influence your customers today, marketing must be personable, intelligent, relatable, and emphatic.
+This one-on-one marketing tactic can adjust and respond, in real-time, to the customer’s actions.
+Businesses can grow their brand awareness, differentiate from the competition, and increase loyalty and personal touch for the consumer.

 Campaigns make businesses memorable.
 This is through a series of advertisement messages that share a single idea and theme which make up an integrated marketing communication designed to accomplish a particular objective.
 They also give brands personality and emotion